DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 We now have an ideal texture applied to our model components for the purpose of UV mapping.

+As you orbit your model, you'll almost certainly see distrotion of the checker grid we've just added.
+This is exactly what *a)* we're looking for and *b)* will seek to solve in the following steps.

 <br>

 >If you don't see the texture applied to your model, make sure you have **Textured** switched on in the viewport toolbar: